Yassine-Nabou/Yassine-Nabou.github.io/README.md

 I am broadly interested in exploring the following areas:
 - Optimization: Theory and algorithms with a focus on structure exploitation, sparsity, convexity, stochasticity, and low-rank optimization.
 - Development of efficient methods for convex and non-convex problem classes, including smooth and nonsmooth formulations.
-- Second-order optimization techniques for machine learning and applications in power flow analysis, phase retrieval, and control problems.
+- Second-order and higher-order optimization methods.
 - Online optimization with a specific interest in bilevel optimization settings.

 I defended my Ph.D thesis in May, 2024 supervised by [Ion Necoara](https://acse.pub.ro/index.php/en/ion-necoara/) within the Marie Skłodowska-Curie early stage research, [TraDE-Opt](https://trade-opt-itn.eu) project ESR 10.
 My thesis is "Higher-order methods for composite optimization and applications".